- Criminal Law

 If you have recently been named the executor or administrator of a loved one’s estate, you may be feeling a bit overwhelmed.
 You’ve had to deal with so many details after a death and a funeral, and now you’ve got to deal with heirs and bills and an estate.
 What do you need to do next?
 Contacting a experienced probate lawyer can help you in this time.

-That’s when you can turn to the probate and estate attorneys at McCarty-Larson with offices serving Midlothian, and Waxahachie, Texas.
+That’s when you can turn to the probate and estate attorneys at McCarty-Larson with offices serving Midlothian, Waxahachie, Red Oak, and the surrounding area.
 We’re here to provide you with as much, or as little help as you need.

 We’ve worked with many executors, and families just like yours.
 We will do everything we can to make the process simple and understandable so you can get through this process as quickly and easily as possible.

 “I highly recommend his services and commend his professionalism.” – Previous Client

 You can choose independent administration (the executor acts fairly independently, without a lot of court supervision) or dependent administration (the executor requests more court supervision).

 Why would someone choose dependent administration?
 All of the beneficiaries have to agree to independent administration.
 If you have one or more heirs who are challenging or suspicious, they may want to see more court supervision.
 Indeed, they may want a lot of things.
 And that could become a problem.